Roaring Twenties: Literature

 The Roaring Twenties was a period of literary creativity, and works of several notable authors appeared during the period.
 D. H. Lawrence's novel Lady Chatterley's Lover was a scandal at the time because of its explicit descriptions of sex.
+After an initially mixed response, T. S. Eliot's multi-part poem The Waste Land came to be regarded as a seminal Modernist work, and its experimentation with intertextuality would heavily influence the evolution of 20th Century poetry.

 Books that take the 1920s as their subject include: